BrooksLabUCSC/flair/README.md

 ### <a name="correct"></a>flair correct

 Smooths gaps and corrects misaligned splice sites using genome annotations.
+Splice sites that are novel (i.e. not present in existing annotation) and valid (contain GT-AG splice motif) can be selectively retained with `-n`.
 To use short-read splice sites to aid with correction, use [junctionsFromSam.py](https://github.com/BrooksLabUCSC/labtools/blob/master/junctionsFromSam.py) to extract splice junctions.

 Usage:
 ```sh